puppeteer/puppeteer/docs/troubleshooting.md

 ## Chrome reports sandbox errors on Windows

 Chrome uses sandboxes on Windows which require additional permissions on the downloaded Chrome files.
-Currently, Puppeteer is not able to set those permissions for you.
+Starting from Puppeteer v22.14.0, Puppeteer will attempt to configure those permissions by running the `setup.exe` tool provided by Chrome during the installation of the browser.

-If you encounter this issue, you will see errors like this in the browser stdout:
+If you are using an older Puppeteer version or still seeing the following errors in the browser output:

 ```
 [24452:59820:0508/113713.058:ERROR:sandbox_win.cc(913)] Sandbox cannot access executable.
 Check filesystem permissions are valid.
 See https://bit.ly/31yqMJR.: Access is denied.
 (0x5)
 ```

-To workaround the issue, use the icacls utility to set permissions manually:
+You can use icacls to set permissions manually:

 ```powershell
 icacls %USERPROFILE%/.cache/puppeteer/chrome /grant *S-1-15-2-1:(OI)(CI)(RX)